tomsmierz/Activation_maximization_experiments/README.md

 - MNIST.py is a python script containing learning algorithm and neural network architecture
 - model_MNIST.pt is a trained model
 - AM.py is a python script containing activation maximisation algoritm
-- relu x-0.01 is are pictures of results fo x digit using regularization factor lambda = 0.01
+- relu x-0.01 is are pictures of results for x digit using regularization factor lambda = 0.01